-If you are interested in joining The Falcon Flight Team, or would like more information about the organization, please contact Samuel Dunn at email@example.com
+If you are interested in joining The Falcon Flight Team, or would like more information about the organization, please contact the President.

 The Aviation Ambassadors was formed Fall of 2015.
-This group of engaged Aviation Students help with Preview Days, President Day, STEM Day and other recruitment activities on our BGSU campus, as well as off campus activities such as college fairs and air shows.
-These students are from all three specializations FTO, AMO and AET.
-We try to meet on a monthly basis to formulate ways we can help students as the enter the BGSU campus and Aviation programs as well as mentoring other students as they progress through their career path at BGSU.
-The Aviation Ambassadors act as a focus group and are spokesman for our students to the University and the Flight Center.
+This group of engaged Aviation Students assists with Preview Days, President Day, STEM Day and other recruitment activities on BGSU's campus, as well as off campus activities such as college fairs and air shows.
+These students are from all specializations FTO and AMO.
+Ambassadors meet on a monthly basis.
+The Aviation Ambassadors act as a focus group and are spokespersons for our students to the University and the Flight Center.
 They encourage and seek to make connections with all our aviation students.
-There are no dues or membership it is a group of students with strong leadership qualities that just want to help and be involved.

 We are always looking for new members.
 Please contact the President of Aviation Ambassadors for more information.

 Tours & Visits Chair

 From left: Carson Blaisdell, Nathaniel Charter-Harris, Joey Spaulding, Abby Thomas, Jessica Schieberl

 Alpha Eta Rho (Beta Gamma Chapter)

 Founded on April 10, 1929 at the University of Southern California, Alpha Eta Rho (AHP) is the oldest professional aviation fraternity in history.
 Since 1929, AHP has granted charters to more than 140 chapters at the most prestigious aviation colleges and universities.
 Currently, Alpha Eta Rho recognizes over 60 active chapters in the United States and throughout the world.